 We performed a comparison between Microsoft Azure and Nutanix Cloud Clusters (NC2) based on real PeerSpot user reviews.

-Find out in this report how the two Infrastructure as a Service Clouds (IaaS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is stable and scalable.
-It is useful for many applications and services, such as SharePoint, Microsoft Teams, and OneDrive."
+Find out in this report how the two Infrastructure as a Service Clouds (IaaS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution's technical support was very good."

 "One of the features I have found to be valuable is the scale set feature."